Celebrating A History of Progress

 On July 26th, 1990, the Americans with Disabilities Act (ADA) was signed into law in order to protect the civil rights of those with disabilities.
 For decades, activists and lawmakers fought to ensure that the ADA would pass.
-Now, 30 years later, we honor their legacy and look forward to the future.
-Join us in celebrating the 30th mark!
+Now, over 30 years later, we honor their legacy and look forward to the future.

 The Americans with Disabilities Act (ADA)